Finding the Best Places to Retire Since 2006!

 Public Transit: The county provides a van service.

 Public Library: Yes

 Political Leanings: Conservative

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Morganton is racially diverse.
-It sits alond Interstate 40, so tourists stop in on their way to the Blue Ridge Mountains.
-A chicken processing plant is a large employer.
+Notes: Morganton sits along Interstate 40, so tourists stop in on their way to the Blue Ridge Mountains.
+The town has maintained its population during the last decade.

 "Esse quam videri" is the motto of North Carolina, also known as the Tar Heel State.
 It was the 12th state to be admitted to the Union, joining the other states on November 21, 1789.
 North Carolina was also one of the Thirteen Colonies and was originally named the Province of Carolina.
 It was the second to the last state to declare its secession from the Union during the Civil War.

 The state is situated in the Southeastern region of the United States and is bordered by South Carolina, Georgia, Tennessee and Virginia.
 The capital is Raleigh, but the largest city is Charlotte.

 The historical people of North Carolina include the Chowanoke, Roanoke, Pamlico, Coree and Cape Fear Indians.
 The Revolutionary War impoverished the state of North Carolina for several years.